nicholaswilde/rpi-smartthings/README.md

 ```
 $ npm start
 ```

+## SmartThings SmartApp & Device-Type installation Directions

 ## Troubleshooting
  - Ensure that the SSDP server is running on the Raspberry Pi.
 On a separate computer, run `gupnp-tools`.
 ```
 $ gssdp-discover -i eth0 --timeout=3 --target=urn:schemas-upnp-org:device:RaspberryPiDevice:1